wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mail-users.md

 We'll look at both ways to create the account.

-### Create a mail user using the EAC
+### Create a mail user using the Exchange admin center

-The EAC provides a graphical interface for the management of mail-enabled user accounts.
+The Exchange admin center provides a graphical interface for the management of mail-enabled user accounts.

-1. In the EAC, go to **Recipients > Contacts > New > Mail user**.
+1. In the Exchange admin center, go to **Recipients > Contacts > New > Mail user**.
 2. On the **New mail user** page, enter the alias for the mail user in **Alias**.
 3. Specify what type of email address you're going to create.
 You can use SMTP or specify a custom address type, for example, X.500, GroupWise, or LotusNotes.
 4. Enter the mail user's external email address in **External email address**.